isaac-sim/IsaacAutomator/README.md

   <a name="#aws-permissions"></a>
   <summary>Enabling Access Permissions</summary>

   You need _AmazonEC2FullAccess_ permissions enabled for your AWS user.
-You can enable those in [Identity and Access Management (IAM) Section](https://console.aws.amazon.com/iamv2/home#/home) in AWS console like so:
+You can enable those in the [Identity and Access Management (IAM) section](https://console.aws.amazon.com/iamv2/home#/home) of the AWS console, as follows:

   1. Go to <https://console.aws.amazon.com/iamv2/home#/home>
   2. Click "Access Management" \> "Users" in the left menu